 Sleepy Baby

-My baby is one week old, and I’m having a hard time breastfeeding because he keeps falling asleep when I latch him.
+I’m having a hard time breastfeeding because my newborn keeps falling asleep when I latch him.
 I’m not sure what to try!

 This is normal newborn behavior.